oyvindsam/blackboard-react-native/README.md

+Small project to explore the Blackboard API.
+Can log in to your student user and list courses and grades.

+.

 This project was bootstrapped with [Create React Native MainApp](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).